 Test execution is started from the command line or continuous integration tools like Jenkins, Hudson, and the like.
 As a result, you get the report and log in HTML format as-well-as an XML output.
 These provide an extensive look into what your system does.

 QTP Modular Framework

 QTP Modular Framework (also known as Functional Decomposition Framework) is the approach where you first identify the reusable code from your test cases.
-Then you write this re-usable code inside different functions and call these functions wherever required.
-The advantage of this approach is that the reusable code would always stay at one place and thus it would be easy to maintain the code because you would have to make the changes at a single place only.
+Then you write this reusable code inside different functions and call these functions wherever required.
+The advantage of this approach is that the reusable code would always stay in one place and thus it would be easy to maintain the code because you would have to make the changes in a single place only.
 To reuse this piece of code, all you have to do is call the function wherever required.
 The only challenging part here is to identify the reusable portions in your test case flow.
-Once that is done, you have to just create functions and use it wherever required.
+Once that is done, you have to just create functions and use them wherever required.

-In addition to these popular frameworks we customize and use frameworks based on client needs such as combining Unified Selenium API Automation Framework with hash maps to use as a temporary buffer space and auto email program.
+In addition to these popular frameworks, we customize and use frameworks based on client needs such as combining Unified Selenium API Automation Framework with hash maps to use as temporary buffer space and auto email program.